 Operations requests may specify required personnel class property requirements for an operations segment.

-A personnel class property may be tested by the execution of a qualification test specification.
+A personnel class property may be tested by the evaluation of a test specification.
+Personnel class properties may contain nested personnel class properties.
 Personnel class properties may contain nested personnel class properties.

 Table 29 lists the relationship roles of the person class property.
 Table 30 lists the attributes of the person class property.